dotnet/docs-maui/docs/fundamentals/data-binding/compiled-bindings.md

 ## Compiled bindings in XAML

 To use compiled bindings in XAML, set an `x:DataType` attribute on a <xref:Microsoft.Maui.Controls.VisualElement> to the type of the object that the <xref:Microsoft.Maui.Controls.VisualElement> and its children will bind to.
-It's recommended to set the `x:DataType` attribute at the same level in the view hierarchy as the `BindingContext` is set.
+It's recommended to set the `x:DataType` attribute at the same level in the view hierarchy as the <xref:Microsoft.Maui.Controls.BindableObject.BindingContext> is set.
 However, this attribute can be re-defined at any location in a view hierarchy.

-> [!NOTE]
+> [!IMPORTANT]
 > Compiled bindings require the use of XAML compilation, which is enabled by default in .NET MAUI.
 If you've disabled XAML compilation, you'll need to enable it.
 For more information, see [XAML Compilation](~/xaml/xamlc.md).

 To use compiled bindings in XAML, the `x:DataType` attribute must be set to a string literal, or a type using the `x:Type` markup extension.
 At XAML compile time, any invalid binding expressions will be reported as build errors.
 However, the XAML compiler will only report a build error for the first invalid binding expression that it encounters.
-Any valid binding expressions that are defined on the <xref:Microsoft.Maui.Controls.VisualElement> or its children will be compiled, regardless of whether the `BindingContext` is set in XAML or code.
+Any valid binding expressions that are defined on the <xref:Microsoft.Maui.Controls.VisualElement> or its children will be compiled, regardless of whether the <xref:Microsoft.Maui.Controls.BindableObject.BindingContext> is set in XAML or code.
 Compiling a binding expression generates compiled code that will get a value from a property on the *source*, and set it on the property on the *target* that's specified in the markup.
 In addition, depending on the binding expression, the generated code may observe changes in the value of the *source* property and refresh the *target* property, and may push changes from the *target* back to the *source*.

 ::: moniker range="=net-maui-8.0"